 - a.
 The applicant has not fully complied with the disclosure provisions as set forth herein. - b.
 The applicant has made statements in the application which are not true. - c.
-The applicant (including any partner, officer, director or trustee) or its agent has had a permit revoked for violation of the Airport Rules and Regulations within the past sixty (60) days. - d.
-The proposed activity for which the permit is requested is commercial and subject to other provisions regulating such activity.
+The applicant (including any partner, officer, director, or trustee) or its agent has had a permit revoked for violation of the Airport Rules and Regulations within the past sixty (60) days. - d.
+The proposed activity for which the permit is requested is commercial and subject to other provisions regulating such activity or otherwise prohibited by the Authority's Rule and Regulations. - e.
+As the Authority will process applications on a first-come, first-served basis, an application may be denied or limited if in conflict with another event.